ulaulaman/citations-tools/README.md

 ## External service

+**Digital Object Identifier**, or *DOI*, is a persistent identifier used to uniquely identify objects, standardized by the **International Organization for Standardization** (*ISO*).
+DOIs are mainly used to identify academic, professional, and government information, such as journal articles, research reports and data sets, official publications.

 ***Citations tools*** uses the [CrossRef Metadata API](http://search.crossref.org/help/api) to retrieve complete publication information using the doi code as a search query.
 CrossRef is a part of the [doi system](https://dx.doi.org/).

 # Installation